Doping dependence of chiral superconductivity in near $45^\circ$ twisted bilayer cuprates: Model and Method

-The use of exact diagonalization limits the total number of orbitals in a cluster to about 12 because of the computational resources needed to compute the Green functions.
+The use of exact diagonalization limits the total number of orbitals in a cluster to about 12 because of the computational resources needed to compute the Green function.
 Considering this, we need to separate the 58-site unit cell in clusters of smaller sizes.
-We separated our unit cell into 6 clusters as shown in Fig.~\ref{fig:schema_58sites}: one cluster of two sites, one cluster of eight sites and four clusters of 12 sites each.
-This separation is not the only one possible, but it is one where every cluster but $C$ contain full plaquettes from each layer.
-From experience, having full plaquettes stabilises the superconducting phase in the single-layer problem.
+We partitioned the unit cell into six clusters, as shown in Fig.~\ref{fig:schema_58sites}: one cluster of two sites (labeled $C$), one cluster of eight sites (labeled $B$) and four clusters of twelve sites each (labeled $A$).
+The basic approximation of cluster methods is to neglect the components $\Sigma_{ij}(\omega)$ of the self-energy matrix for which sites $i$ and $j$ belong to different clusters.
+The self-energy matrix $\mathbf{\Sigma}(\omega)$ is thus block-diagonal, each bock being associated with a cluster.
+In the partition chosen here, blocks associated with clusters $A$, $B$ and $C$ would be of size 24, 16 and 4, respectively (there is a factor of 2 compared to cluster size because of the spin/Nambu degree of freedom).